Subgradient Regularized Multivariate Convex Regression at Scale: Active Set Type Algorithms

 \subsubsection{Related work}

 As discussed earlier, \hyperlink{algo}{Algorithm~1} (with exact optimization for the subproblems) is inspired by constraint generation, a classic tool for solving large scale linear programs~\cite{dantzig1960decomposition,bertsimas1997introduction}.
-In the context of convex regression, constraint generation ideas are used in~\cite{bertsimas2021sparse} but our framework differs. \cite{bertsimas2021sparse} use a primal approach and solve the restricted primal problem to {\emph{optimality}} using commercial QP solvers (e.g., Gurobi).
+Recently~\cite{bertsimas2021sparse} explore constraint generation for convex regression, but our framework differs. \cite{bertsimas2021sparse} use a primal approach for~\eqref{eqn:nonreg} and solve the restricted primal problem to {\emph{optimality}} using commercial QP solvers (e.g., Gurobi).
 They do not present computational guarantees for their procedure.
 In this paper we consider the subgradient regularized problem~\eqref{eqn:main-primal}, and our algorithms are on the {\emph{dual}} problem~\eqref{eqn:main-dual}.
 We extend the framework of~\cite{bertsimas2021sparse} to allow for {\emph{both}} exact and inexact optimization of the reduced problems.
 As a main computational bottleneck in the constraint generation procedure is in the augmentation step which requires scanning all the $O(n^2)$ constraints, we present randomized augmentation rules, which examine only a small subset of the constraints, before augmenting the active-set.
 Our computational guarantees, which to our knowledge are novel, apply to both the exact and inexact sub-problem optimization processes and deterministic/randomized augmentation rules.

-As far as we can tell, with the exception of~\cite{bertsimas2021sparse}, convex optimization-based approaches for convex regression (e.g,~\cite{mazumder2018computational,lin2020efficient,aybat2016parallelizable}) that precede our work, do not use active set-type methods and hence apply to smaller problem instances $n\approx 3000$.
+As far as we can tell, with the exception of~\cite{bertsimas2021sparse}, convex optimization-based approaches for convex regression that precede our work (e.g,~\cite{mazumder2018computational,lin2020efficient,aybat2016parallelizable}), do not use active set-type methods and hence apply to smaller problem instances $n\approx 3000$.
+We note that active-set type methods are commonly used for convex QPs see, e.g., \cite{laiu2019constraint,friedman2010regularization} and references therein.
+We also explore active-set type methods, (randomized) augmentation rules, inexact optimization of sub-problems, and their computational guarantees for subgradient regularized convex regression.

-We emphasize that the main focus of our paper is to approximately solve large scale instances of Problem~\eqref{eqn:main-dual} (e.g., $n\approx 10^4$ to $10^5$), and numerical experiments presented in this paper suggest that our proposal has an edge over competing approaches.